Notes on the English language.

 dictionary

-- Efficacy: The power to produce a desired effect
+- Efficacy: The likelihood or potency to produce a desired effect.

 - Anarchism: A political theory which aims to create a society whithin which individuals freely co-operate together as equals.

-- Libertarian: one who believes in freedom of action and thoughtl one who believes in free will.
+- Libertarian: one who believes in freedom of action and thought; one who believes in free will.

 - Socialism: a social system in which the producers possess both political power and the means of producing and distributing goods.